 This will be pursued through discussions with federal and provincial agencies, community organizations and the Union of BC Municipalities.

-- e) Substantially reduce GHG emissions: - i. from mobile sources ii. from stationary sources
+e) Substantially reduce GHG emissions:

+i. from mobile sources

 This will be pursued by limiting growth outside of established urban areas and prioritizing infrastructure development and policies that support preferred modes of transportation for inter and intra community travel.